PEDEVCO (NYSE:PED) Coverage Initiated by Analysts at StockNews.com

-StockNews.com initiated coverage on shares of PEDEVCO (NYSE:PED – Free Report) in a research note released on Saturday morning.
-The brokerage issued a sell rating on the stock.
+Stock analysts at StockNews.com started coverage on shares of PEDEVCO (NYSE:PED – Get Free Report) in a research report issued to clients and investors on Sunday.
+The firm set a “sell” rating on the stock.

-In other news, President John Douglas Schick sold 41,667 shares of the business’s stock in a transaction on Friday, January 19th.
-The shares were sold at an average price of $0.66, for a total value of $27,500.22.
-Following the sale, the president now owns 838,800 shares of the company’s stock, valued at $553,608.
-The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-In other news, President John Douglas Schick sold 41,667 shares of the business’s stock in a transaction on Friday, January 19th.
-The shares were sold at an average price of $0.66, for a total value of $27,500.22.
-Following the sale, the president now owns 838,800 shares of the company’s stock, valued at $553,608.
-The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-Also, VP Moore Clark sold 50,000 shares of the company’s stock in a transaction on Thursday, January 25th.
-The stock was sold at an average price of $0.64, for a total transaction of $32,000.00.
-Following the sale, the vice president now directly owns 455,334 shares in the company, valued at $291,413.76.
+In other PEDEVCO news, President John Douglas Schick sold 58,333 shares of PEDEVCO stock in a transaction dated Tuesday, January 23rd.
+The shares were sold at an average price of $0.64, for a total value of $37,333.12.
+Following the completion of the transaction, the president now directly owns 780,467 shares of the company’s stock, valued at $499,498.88.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+In other news, VP Moore Clark sold 45,000 shares of the business’s stock in a transaction that occurred on Friday, January 19th.
+The shares were sold at an average price of $0.66, for a total transaction of $29,700.00.
+Following the completion of the transaction, the vice president now directly owns 555,334 shares of the company’s stock, valued at $366,520.44.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, President John Douglas Schick sold 58,333 shares of the business’s stock in a transaction that occurred on Tuesday, January 23rd.
+The shares were sold at an average price of $0.64, for a total transaction of $37,333.12.
+Following the sale, the president now owns 780,467 shares of the company’s stock, valued at $499,498.88.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 319,300 shares of company stock valued at $206,411 over the last 90 days.
-71.10% of the stock is owned by corporate insiders.
+Over the last ninety days, insiders sold 319,300 shares of company stock valued at $206,411.
+Insiders own 71.10% of the company’s stock.

 Institutional Trading of PEDEVCO